-3. No need toAnimate it!
+3. No need for aAnimate It!

-4. Bye bye Header and Footer Script
+4. Bye bye bye Header and Footer Script

 5. Hastaluego Google Analytics by MonsterInsights

-With Divi, you can do without this extension, you just have to paste your Google Analytics tracking script in the field "Add code in the tag»Located on the Divi tab > theme Options > integration.
+With Divi, we can do without this extension, you just have to paste your Google Analytics tracking script in the field "Adds code to the tag" located in the Divi tab > Theme Options > Integration.